Araffe/vdc-networking-lab/readme.md

 **1)** SSH into the virtual machine named *OnPrem-VM1* as you did earlier.

-**2)** From within this VM, attempt to SSH to the first virtual machine inside the Spoke 1 virtual network (with an IP address of 10.1.1.5):
+**2)** From within this VM, attempt to SSH to the first virtual machine inside the Spoke 1 virtual network (e.g. with an IP address of 10.1.1.6):

 <pre lang="...">
-ssh labuser@10.1.1.5
+ssh labuser@10.1.1.6
 </pre>

 Although we have all the routing we need configured, this connectivity is still failing.
 Why?